entropy-flux/Tannic/CONTRIBUTING.md

     * C utilities should not be exposed in the C++ frontend, except for data types (dtypes) which are included for compatibility and convenience.

+Currently what is in the src root folder is a mess, lot of code repetition and nasty helper functions with bunch of templates.
+I promise I will take the time to refactor this but after I find a way to dynamically add and remove nodes from a graph dynamically based on reference counting.
+This refactor won't change anything on the public API.

 ## Creating new features.